ST10258256/INSY7314-POE-Final-SecurityAPI/README.md

 **What it does:**

-* Enforces HTTPS for 1 year
+* Enforces HTTPS for a year
 * Applies to subdomains
-* Signals browsers to preload the rule
+* Adds preload hint to browsers
-* Adds layered protection without interfering with other security logic
+* Strengthens TLS enforcement

 ---